Chaosmeister/DefinitionOfDone/README.md

 # DefinitionOfDone

-This plugin adds a checklist to the taskview, similarly to subtasks.
+This plugin adds a simple checklist to the taskview, similar to subtasks.
 Each entry consists of a title-, a description- and a toggleable "done"-field.

 It also supports a separator to visually structure the list. (use `=====` as description)